The-One-And-Only-H/CV/README.md

 <p>I want to improve upon my knowledge of JavaScript with a view to eventually familiarising myself with the React library.
 I also have an interest in exploring Node.js owing to my interest in back-end code.
 Going on from this, I would like to develop my skills in Python, which I would like to start using for web applications.
 Because of this, I would similarly like to explore Django with a view to building an updatable and dynamic version of my project TREP.
 While I have an interest in back-end development, I am also keen to expand my understanding of JavaScript and other front-end technologies.</p>

 <h2>Code Brunch</h2>
 <p>Additionally, I have recently set up a new group in Brighton entitled Code Brunch, which endeavours to be a regular coding event for women, trans people and non-binary folk to help each other work on their own projects in a safe and supportive space.
 The first public event took place in the last week of July and has successfully been going every month since.
-You can find the group listed in this repo here: https://github.com/charlottebrf/coder-newbie-advice/blob/master/meetups/uk/meetups.md</p>
+You can check out the group details on Facebook here: https://www.facebook.com/groups/206177746699309/</p>

 <h1>My professional career</h1>